 For example, Company ABC supports employee resource groups, in which a group of 20 employees band together to improve volunteer output within their organization’s CSR program.
 The ERG accomplishes the following in one year:

-- Hosted 3 employee-led volunteer days throughout the year (with 4 hours per volunteer day).
+- Hosted 3 employee-led volunteer days throughout the year (with an average of 4 hours per volunteer day).

-- Gathered a total of 60 employees to help (across the 3 volunteer days).
+- Gathered a total of 60 employees to participate in the 3 volunteer days.

 Results: 4 hours (average volunteer shift per employee) x 60 employees= 240 volunteer hours